puppetlabs/puppetlabs-tagmail/README.md

 If you are using anti-spam controls such as grey-listing on your mail server, you should whitelist the sending email address (controlled by `reportfrom` configuration option) to ensure your email is not discarded as spam.
 The tagmail.conf file contains a list of tags and email addresses separated by colons.
 Multiple tags and email addresses can be specified by separating them with commas.

+Other settings can also be optionally in puppet.conf to control the email notification settings: `smtpserver`, `smtpport`, `smtphelo`, `sendmail`.

 ## Reference

-This module has been built in direct response to the ticket below:
+This module has been built in direct response to the ticket below: https://tickets.puppetlabs.com/browse/SERVER-62

-https://tickets.puppetlabs.com/browse/SERVER-62
+It is based on the original [tagmail report processor](https://github.com/puppetlabs/puppet/blob/3.7.3/lib/puppet/reports/tagmail.rb) which is a part of core puppet.

 ## Limitations